Boosting Thermodynamic Efficiency with Quantum Coherence of Phaseonium Atoms

-In Fig.~\ref{fig:mutualinfo-and-work}, we can also see a discrepancy between the work calculated with Alicki's formula and the classical definition of work.
-In particular, $W^{\text{Al}}$ defined in Eq.~\eqref{def:alicki-definitions} accounts for less energy than that needed to move the piston $W^m$.
-This discrepancy, highlighted by the magenta dashed line in Fig.~\ref{fig:mutualinfo-and-work}, becomes deeper as the cavities become more correlated: the mechanical work goes from about $2$ times the quantum work to more than $2.3$ times $W^\text{Al}$.
-This may indicate an inadequacy of Eq.~\eqref{def:alicki-definitions} in representing the work output of a system in the presence of internal correlations.

 \paragraph{Discussion---}In our simulations, we optimized the parameters to obtain an elongation of the cavity of about 1\%.
 These can obviously be gauged to perform bigger excursions of our piston, but the trade-off is always time.
 To increase the effects of quantum coherence in the apparent temperature of the cavities, we need to act on the coherence phase of phaseonium atoms and thus slow down the thermalization process.
 Moreover, slowing the movements of the cavities can reduce the dissipative part of the expansion or compression processes, neglected here.
 More exact models of pressure forces in a cavity can be found in~\cite{machado_quantum_radiation_2002, cavalcanti_quantum_forces_2022, butera_corrections_2025}.

-Outside the simulation framework, we can refer to experimental values from the most recent literature to better characterize our model.
-For instance, light–matter interaction times in set-ups similar to ours can be on the order of $10^{-5}$ seconds~\cite{salvia_quantum_2023}.
-Currently, Fabry--P\'erot resonators~\cite{vahala_optical_2003} can achieve cavity lengths on the scale of millimetres to centimetres~\cite{fama_continuous_2024}, while exhibiting ultra-high quality ($Q$) factors, which indicate strong resilience to photon losses.
+In the End Matter, we provide an extended discussion on the possible implementations of the proposed engine, referring to experimental values from recent literature to better characterize our model.

 In this study, we neglect losses by effectively assuming ideal cavities with infinite $Q$ factors.
 However, recent advances in material science have allowed $Q$ factors as high as $10^6$~\cite{qiao_integrated_2025}.
 Photon losses, as well as decoherence, would reduce the efficiency of the quantum engine~\cite{quan_quantum-classical_2006, amato_heating_2024}.